DIY Glass Glitter Easter Egg

-This is a pretty Easter Craft Project that I created last year.
-(I posted it on my Craft Blog originally, but I’m moving it over here, for those of you that didn’t see it.)
-It’s a large Vintage Style German Glass Glittered Easter Egg!
+This is a pretty Easter Craft Project that I created quite a few years ago.
+It’s a large Vintage Style DIY Glass Glitter Easter Egg!
 I was inspired to make one, after taking a class taught by amazing artist Wendy Addison!!
 In the class Wendy taught us how to make a similar Egg, only we used Vintage Millinery Flowers from her personal stash.
 What a treat that was!!
 Since I’ve collected antique Ribbons and Trim and other assorted Passementerie for years, I have a pretty good stash of my own, so it wasn’t hard to come up with some bits and pieces for this Easter Egg!
 If you don’t have such things at your disposal, you can certainly use new ribbons and such.
 You might also try aging them with a little Tea or Coffee to give them an old world patina, if desired.

 Here is the printable that I created to go with this project.
 I used the larger sized Bunnies for my Egg, but I made some smaller ones too, in case you use smaller Eggs.